Riyadh Population 2019

 Riyadh is the capital city of Saudi Arabia.
 It is the highest populated city in the country and is situated on a plateau in the center of the Arabian Peninsula.
 It has been a growing city since the 14th century and has been known by many names throughout history.
 Modern day Riyadh is a thriving metropolis within Saudi Arabia and is its crowning jewel for commerce in the country.

-The city of Riyadh has not had a census since 2010 and therefore some of the population numbers are uncertain.
+The city of Riyadh has not had a census since 2010 and therefore some of the population numbers are quite out dated or are based on estimation alone.
 What is known is that the city's population is divided into Saudi and non-Saudi residents.
 The total number of people within Riyadh, as of 2010, was 6,505,509 people, and the majority of the city's residents are made up of Saudi people.
 4,506,321 people are Saudi, which equates to 69.3% of the total population.
 Riyadh residents make up 23.3% of all Saudis in Saudi Arabia.
 Non-Saudi residents total 30.7% of the total population of Riyadh, or 1,999,188 people.
 The non-Saudi population of Riyadh makes up 29.6% of the total number of non-Saudis in the country.
 The population of Riyadh represents 24.9% of the total population of Saudi Arabia.
 The number of males outnumber the number of females, with 55% of the city male and 45% female.

 Within Riyadh, there are 1,115,877 households making up 24.8% of all households in the entire country.
 Again, the numbers are split between Saudis and non-Saudis.
 The Saudi household population is 681,591, making up 22.7% of all Saudi households in Saudi Arabia.
 The average Saudi household in Riyadh has 6.6 people.
 The numbers for the non-Saudi population are quite a bit lower with only 474,286 in the city.
 The non-Saudi household population makes up 28.6% of all non-Saudi households in the country.
 The average size of a non-Saudi family household is quite a bit lower with 4.2 people.